Glossary

 Why TCV matters in SaaS

-• Deal evaluation- A $600k three-year contract may have a higher TCV than a $200k one-year contract, but the annual impact is the same.
+• Deal evaluation: A $600,000 three-year contract may have a higher TCV than a $200,000 one-year contract, but the annual impact is the same.
 Looking at both TCV and ACV prevents misinterpretation.
+The three-year deal ties up sales resources for longer negotiations, creates customer lock-in, and generates predictable revenue, but doesn't necessarily accelerate growth.

-• Investor conversations- Big TCV wins look good in announcements, but savvy investors dig deeper into ACV and ARR to assess sustainability.
+• Investor conversations: Big TCV wins look good in announcements, but savvy investors dig deeper into ACV and ARR to assess sustainability.
+A single $10 million TCV deal sounds impressive, but if it's a five-year contract with heavy discounting and the company's ARR only grows by $2 million, investors recognize the growth rate hasn't fundamentally improved.

 SaaS-specific nuance

-• Multi-year deals: A longer contract inflates TCV but doesn’t necessarily improve annual growth if revenue recognition is spread.
+• Multi-year deals: A longer contract inflates TCV but doesn't necessarily improve annual growth if revenue is recognized over time.
+Accounting standards (ASC 606) require revenue recognition as services are delivered, not when contracts are signed.
+A three-year $300,000 TCV contract contributes $100,000 to ARR, not $300,000.

 Worked example of calculating total contract value (TCV)